emdes12/ribdex-stack-blog/src/blog/2024-10-23-ribdex-global-to-take-over-visa-services-in-26-new-countries-streamlining-the-process-for-international-travelers.md

 ---
-title: "Ribdex Global to Take Over Visa Services in 26 New Countries:
-  Streamlining the Process for International Travelers"
+title: "Vfs Global to Take Over Visa Services in 26 New Countries: Streamlining the Process for International Travelers"
-description: In a significant move to enhance visa application services, Ribdex Global is set to take over visa services from TLScontact in 26 new countries across Africa, Europe, the Middle East, and Central Asia.
+description: In a significant move to enhance visa application services, Vfs Global is set to take over visa services from TLScontact in 26 new countries across Africa, Europe, the Middle East, and Central Asia.
 This transition, which started in September 2024 and will continue until January 2025, is